DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-framework.md

 ### Enable the tracer for your service

-Enabling the .NET Tracer for your service involves setting the required environment variables, and restarting the application.
-For information about different methods for setting environment variables, see [Configuring process environment variables](#configuring-process-environment-variables).
+To enable the .NET Tracer for your service, set the required environment variables and restart the application.

+For information about the different methods for setting environment variables, see [Configuring process environment variables](#configuring-process-environment-variables).

 {{< tabs >}}